 By managing your head space and ritualizing the exam writing experience, you can feel more in control (no matter what gets thrown at you!).
 Wishing you a successful exam season from our team!

-Laura MacNiven is the Director of Clinical Services at Springboard Clinic- a multidisciplinary resource that assesses and treats ADHD across the lifespan.
-Anne Bailey is a Clinical Psychologist and Manager of Treatment Services at Springboard Clinic.
+Laura MacNiven is the Co-Founder and Coach at Springboard Clinic (1055 Yonge St, Toronto, ON M4W 2L2) - a multidisciplinary resource that assesses and treats ADHD across the lifespan.
+Dr. Anne Bailey is a Clinical Psychologist and Executive Director of Clinical Services at Springboard Clinic.
 Their treatment team collaborated to put together this great set of tips.

 Related Articles View All

 In the Costco Connection magazine, Joanne Sallay shares school-life balance advice for families for the year ahead!

 In her guest blog, Laura MacNiven from Springboard Clinic shares important information about ADHD, how to embrace neurodiversity, as well as strategies to think and talk differently about ADHD going forward.